 The road safety, junction, walking and cycling improvements along the A1307 have been approved and are scheduled to be built and implemented over the next two years.
 Works to be carried out in the next year include:

 - Babraham Research Campus roundabout - construction to provide a signalised multi-user crossing is planned to start in early 2020.

 - Babraham High Street junction - works to improve safety at this junction and remove the right turn from Babraham onto the A1307 (towards the A11) are planned to start in early 2020.

-- Eastbound bus lane between Babraham and A11 - works to convert one lane of the dual carriageway in a bus lane in the approach to the A11 roundabout is planned to start in early 2020.
+- Eastbound bus lane between Babraham and A11 - works to convert one lane of the dual carriageway into a bus lane in the approach to the A11 roundabout are planned to start in early 2020.

 - Hildersham crossroads - construction is planned to start in mid 2020 to provide a traffic signal controlled crossing for pedestrians, cyclists and equestrians.

 - Granham's Road junction - construction is planned to start in late 2020 to provide a right-turn lane from Babraham Road into Granham's Road.